 J. Graham-Campbell, Viking artefacts: a select cat (London, The British Museum Press, 1980)

-J. Graham-Campbell (ed.), Viking Treasures in the North, Selected papers from the Vikings of the Irish Sea Conference (National Museums and Galleries on Merseyside, 1992)
+J. Graham-Campbell (ed.), Viking treasure from the North, Selected papers from The Vikings of the Irish Sea conference, Liverpool, 18–20 May 1990 (Liverpool, National Museums and Galleries on Merseyside, 1992)

 Given by HM Queen Victoria via the Duchy of Lancaster.
 Part on

 loan from the Assheton Collection.

 Given by HM Queen Victoria via the Duchy of Lancaster.
 Part on loan from the Assheton Collection.

 1841,0711.1–741; 1873,1101.1; 1954,0202.1–2; CM 1838,0710.1436, 1442, 1168, 1203